Organic peroxides: Homolysis

 The tendency to homolyze is also exploited to modify polymers by grafting or visbreaking, or cross-link polymers to create a thermoset.
 When used for these purposes, the peroxide is highly diluted, so the heat generated by the exothermic decomposition is safely absorbed by the surrounding medium (e.g. polymer compound or emulsion).

 Self-oxidation

 Especially when in concentrated form, organic peroxides can decompose by self-oxidation, since organic peroxides contain both an oxidizer (the O-O bond) and fuel (C-H and C-C bonds).
 A "self-accelerating decomposition" occurs when the rate of peroxide decomposition generates heat at a faster rate than it can be dissipated to the environment.
 Temperature is the main factor in the rate of decomposition.
 The lowest temperature at which a packaged organic peroxide will undergo a self-accelerating decomposition within a week is defined as the self-accelerating decomposition temperature (SADT).
+A large fire at the Arkema Chemical Plant in Crosby, Texas (USA) in 2017 was caused by the decomposition of various organic peroxides following power failure and subsequent loss of cooling systems.
+This occurred due to extreme flooding from Hurricane Harvey, which destroyed main and back-up power generators at the site.

 Cumene process

 Hydroperoxides are intermediates or reagents in major commercial processes.
 In the cumene process, acetone and phenol are produced by decomposition of cumene hydroperoxide (Me = methyl):